Event catalog

 Event attributes

 When an endpoint publishes an event, the call to v1/event typically includes several event attributes.
 Each attribute specifies a name, value, and data type.
 The attributes in the event notification must include required attributes.
 The event notification might also include certain recommended attributes that are considered best practice attributes.
-The publishing endpoint might also include other attributes that Exchange considers general attributes.
+The publishing endpoint might also include other attributes that {user.ex-short} considers general attributes.

-Exchange reserves specific property names for recognized events.
+{user.ex-short} reserves specific property names for recognized events.
 When you register and publish a recognized event, use only the reserved property names.

 Required event attributes